Guide to Sources of Information on Tests and Measurements

 Article Databases & Journals

 The most recent tests may not be included in Tests in Print, Mental Measurements Yearbook, or in other reference sources; therefore, it may be necessary to search article databases and journals to find information about these tests.
 Some examples of relevant databases are PsycTESTS, PsycINFO, ERIC (education), and Health and Psychosocial Instruments (HaPI).
-These databases can be accessed from Online Journals & Databases.
+These databases can be accessed from A-Z Databases.

 Fair Test Examiner.
 1987-.
 (Main Stacks and online)

-A quarterly publication by the National Center for Fair current issues and Open Testing, the newsletter attempts to provide a significant oversight service to the community of educators issues in and concerned citizens dealing with tests and measurement with a strong emphasis on test bias.
+A quarterly publication by the National Center for Fair and Open Testing, the newsletter attempts to provide a significant oversight service to the community of educators and concerned citizens dealing with tests and measurement with a strong emphasis on test bias.
 The newsletter also covers test standards, test fairness, and current issues in standardized testing.

 Journal of Educational Measurement (JEM).
 1964-. (online)